malaire/elm-uint64/examples/MersenneTwister/README.md

 **This code has not been tested rigorously.**

-One test is included which compares this implementation against example output provided with the original C source.
+One test is included which compares this implementation against testdata generated using original C code.
+Testdata mirrors the example output provided with the original C source.

 This test passes, but one test is not enough to know for sure that there are no bugs.